Krokosha666/cas-unk-krokosha-multiplayer-coop/README.md

 2. You have to copy the game again if you want to play singleplayer later.

+3. Download the mod and unzip the contents into the game root directory.
+    - Click the "Code > Download Zip"
+    - Or heres direct link: https://github.com/Krokosha666/cas-unk-krokosha-multiplayer-coop/archive/refs/heads/main.zip

-3. Unzip BepInEx_win_x64_5.4.23.3.zip into the game root directory (where the .exe is located).
+4. Unzip BepInEx_win_x64_5.4.23.3.zip into the game root directory (where the .exe is located).
     - Official download: https://github.com/BepInEx/BepInEx/releases/download/v5.4.23.3/BepInEx_win_x64_5.4.23.3.zip

-4. Go to CasualtiesUnknown/BepInEx/plugins/
+5. Go to CasualtiesUnknown/BepInEx/plugins/   (create the plugins folder if its missing)
-5. Copy and paste all dlls from "BepInEx/plugins/" into there.
+6. Copy and paste all dlls from "MultiplayerMod/BepInEx/plugins/" into there.

  - **Now your game root folder should look like this:**
  - -  CasualtiesUnknown/